mihanovak1024/mihanovak1024.github.io/_posts/2022-01-10-startup-resources.md

 and at the end of their 3-month program lets startups pitch to bunch of investors on D-day, called Demo day.

 Well there's another way.
-Without getting any funding and retaining all the equity to yourself, which is called Bootstrapping.
+Without getting any funding and retaining all the equity to yourself, which is called <b style="color:#00adb5">Bootstrapping</b>.

-The main thing for bootstrappers is the "becoming ramen profitable" as soon as possible so they can live off of the revenue and survive with it.
+The main thing for bootstrappers is the "becoming <b style="color:#00adb5">ramen profitable</b>" as soon as possible so they can live off of the revenue and survive with it.

 One of the best Youtube channels for bootstrappers is definitely [MicroConf](https://www.youtube.com/c/MicroConf).
 Check it out, there's a lot of videos from bootstrap founders.